 - For a large empty wall that is begging to be accessorized, hang a tapestry, mirror or large piece of art.

-- Set an elegant arrangement of flowers on a table in the entry as a focal point.
+- Set an elegant arrangement of flowers on a table in the entry for a focal point;

 Vignette in neutral colors